Toolchain integration

 2. Build the project.

-3. Review or archive the generated VHDL when needed.
+3. Review or archive build artifacts when needed.

 4. Run simulation.

-5. Hand generated VHDL to the vendor flow for synthesis, implementation, or downstream integration.
+5. Hand the project output to the vendor flow for synthesis, implementation, or downstream integration.

 Synthesis Boundaries